Shimakaze-Kan/GNScript/README.md

 <h4 id="refboxes-Abstract-RefBoxes">Abstract RefBoxes</h4>

 A RefBox can be `abstract`, which can be achieved by adding the keyword `abstract` after the refbox keyword during declaration.
-Such RefBoxes can define `abstract` functions that must be overridden in the inheriting class.
+Such RefBoxes can define `abstract` functions that must be overridden in the inheriting refbox.
 Note that the definition of an `abstract` function does not end with the keyword `return` or `end` and does not contain a function body.

 ```
 refbox abstract abstr